 Bonny is a custom blend of psyllium husk powder and inulin that is good for the gut and can help naturally alleviate gas and bloating.
 Our supplements are all-natural, plant-based and taste AMAZING.

-Bonny is available in four delicious flavors: Strawberry Serenity, Matcha Magic, Berry Beauty, and Amplified Apple Pie.If you are new to the fiber supplements game, it is best to start slowly to allow your body time to adjust.
+Bonny is available in delicious flavors like Super Strawberry and Apple Pie.If you are new to the fiber supplements game, it is best to start slowly to allow your body time to adjust.
 Take Bonny with a large glass of cool water to help the fiber do its job.